 Payment can be made electronically by any debit or credit card issued by a bank in the EEA.

-You can expect your licence to be processed within seven working days.
+You can expect your licence to be processed within five working days.

 Does tacit consent apply?

 No. It is in the public interest that we must process your application before it can be granted.
 If you have not heard from us within a reasonable period, please contact us.
 You can do this online if you applied through the UK Welcomes service or use the contact details below.